Family and Medical Leaves

 Employers with employees eligible for state or federal family and medical leave, will also need to follow the steps outlined in Family and Medical Leave and Leave Interactions when administering leaves related to pregnancy.

-Baby Bonding Leave
+Child Bonding Leave

 If an employer is covered by federal and state family and medical leave laws (FMLA/CFRA), an employee can take up to 12 weeks of unpaid, job-protected leave to bond with a newborn or a child placed with the employee for adoption or foster care — assuming the employee meets eligibility requirements.
 Leave must be taken within one year of the child’s birth, adoption or foster-care placement.

-Baby bonding leave is in addition to any time off under California’s pregnancy disability leave law.
+Child bonding leave is in addition to any time off under California’s pregnancy disability leave law.

 Medical Certification

-You may require medical certification for an employee taking family/medical leave for their own serious illness or to care for a family member, but not for baby-bonding time.
+You may require medical certification for an employee taking family/medical leave for their own serious illness or to care for a family member, but not for child-bonding time.
 Keep in mind that medical privacy laws limit the type of information you may require on such certification.

 -